ovh/docs/pages/platform/public-cloud/change_project_contacts/guide.en-gb.md

 ![](images/controlpanel.png){.thumbnail}

-For the original contact, you have to go to the My requests section:
+In both contacts Control Panel, you have to go to the My requests section:

 ![](images/controlpanel1.png){.thumbnail}